-Type of Option 1 Option 2 Option 3 vessel Note This option is limited to vessels that hat conducted a risk assessment that is documen vessel's SMS and the assessment has to have that it is safe to use this option.
-See clause 2 (4).
-Collared vessel, RIB or inflatable The vessel must comply with either: (a) ISO 6185 - Parts 1 to 4 as applicable; or (b) NSCV Subsection C6B.
-Sailing Vessel≥6m (a) The vessel must comply with ISO 12217-2. (b) For vessels < 7.5m - a lifejacket must be worn by each person on board. (c) For vessels in operational area C - a life raft or dinghy sufficient to support all persons on board.
+Type of Option 1 Option 2 Option 3

+vessel Note This option is limited to vessels that have conducted a risk assessment that is documented in the vessel's SMS and the assessment has to have shown that it is safe to use this option.
+See clause 2.5(3) and (4).

+Collared The vessel must comply with either:

+vessel, RIB (a) ISO 6185 - Parts 1 to 4 as applicable; or

+or inflatable (b) NSCV Subsection C6B.

+Sailing

+$Vessel \ge 6m$

+(c) For vessels in operational area $C - a$ life raft or dinghy sufficient to support all persons on board.